nadinekuo/www/about/releases/ET_2019_10_announcement.md

 ## Larger changes since last release

-* The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the wvuthorns arrangement.
-  {ZACH INCLUDE TEXT}
+* The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the wvuthorns arrangement: The new FishboneMoncriefID black hole accretion disk thorn solves the equations originally posed by Fishbone & Moncrief (https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
+When the disk is seeded with initially dynamically unimportant poloidal magnetic fields, dramatic magnetic instabilities occur during the subsequent evolution, launching ultrarelativistic jets.
+Thus the Fishbone-Moncrief solution provides a standard testbed for GRMHD accretion disk codes.
+In fact this thorn was recently used for IllinoisGRMHD's contribution to the Event Horizon Telescope GRMHD code comparison project (https://ui.adsabs.harvard.edu/abs/2019ApJS..243...26P/abstract).
 * The inclusion of the SelfForce-1D code in the Einstein Toolkit as the first non-Cactus code in the toolkit.
     - Evolves the sourced scalar wave equation on a Schwarzschild spacetime using the effective source approach to point particles.
     - The wave equation is decomposed into spherical harmonics and the resulting 1+1 dimensional equations are discretized in the radial direction using the discontinuous Galerkin method.
 * Update hwloc to 1.11.12
 * Groups of vectors of vectors are now handled properly by RotatingSymmetry90 and RotatingSymmetry180
 * Compilation of PAPI is faster and produces fewer warnings